 Starting in year 1, Dr. Long and an associate scientist will carry out the hands-on work pertaining to modeling objectives 5.2 and 5.3.
 Much of this work entails assembling forcing data sets, configuring model integrations and post-processing output.
 Construction of the global simulations (5.2) will begin early in year 1 and continue through year 2.
 Model-observation comparisons (5.3 and 5.4) will continue from the outset of the simulations in year 1 through the end of the project; Dr. Gaube’s participation in 5.3 and 5.4 will ensure close linkages between the observational and modeling aspects of the project.
 Detailed diagnosis of the eddy-driven fluxes (5.3) will begin in year 2 following the evaluation of the simulation in year 1.
 Diagnoses of the mechanisms of mesoscale physical/biological interactions will be conducted during all 4 years of the project.

-Dr. McGillicuddy will supervise a graduate student in the MIT/WHOI Joint Program who will focus on diagnosing the processes responsible for producing the observed regional variations in the correlation between sea level and chlorophyll anomalies .
+Dr. McGillicuddy will supervise a graduate student in the MIT/WHOI Joint Program who will focus on diagnosing the processes responsible for producing the observed regional variations in the correlation between sea level and chlorophyll anomalies (5.4).
 Likely candidates for regional studies include areas where strong signals are observed and also simulated by the model, such as the California Current, Brazil-Malvinas Confluence, and South Pacific (Fig. 5a).
 N.B.
 A process study of this type is nearly complete in the Gulf Stream (Gaube and McGillicuddy, submitted) and also underway in the South Indian Ocean.
+Dr. McGillicuddy will also interface with Dr. Long in design of the numerical experiments (5.2) and Drs.
+Gaube and Long in analyzing eddy-induced biogeochemical fluxes (5.3).